thoughtbot/guides/best-practices/README.md

 * Don't duplicate the functionality of a built-in library.
 * Don't swallow exceptions or "fail silently."
 * Don't write code that guesses at future functionality.
-* [Exceptions should be exceptional].
 * [Keep the code simple].

-[Exceptions should be exceptional]: http://www.readability.com/~/yichhgvu
 [Keep the code simple]: http://www.readability.com/~/ko2aqda2

 Object-Oriented Design